Gaius-Augustus/BRAKER/README.md

     Please check the headers of the genome FASTA file.
 If the headers are long and contain whitespaces, some RNA-Seq alignment tools will truncate sequence names in the BAM file.
 This leads to an error with BRAKER.
 Solution: shorten/simplify FASTA headers in the genome file before running the RNA-Seq alignment and BRAKER.

--   *There are duplicate Loci in the `train.gb` file (after using GenomeThreader)!*

-    This issue arises if outdated versions of AUGUSTUS and BRAKER are used.
-Solution: Please update AUGUSTUS and BRAKER from github (<https://github.com/Gaius-Augustus/Augustus>, <https://github.com/Gaius-Augustus/BRAKER>).

 -   *GeneMark fails!*

     (a) GeneMark requires a valid hidden key file in your home directory (`~/.gm_key`).
 The file expires after 200 days.
 Please check whether you have a valid key file before reporting an issue about this.
 Also, BRAKER may issue a WARNING that GeneMark is likely going to fail due to limited extrinsic evidence.
 If you see that warning, please don't open an issue but try a different approach towards annotating your genome.
 For example, you can add more evidence data, you can try the protein mapping pipeline approach, you can try running `--esmode` without extrinsic evidence, ...